This is one of those really deceiving recipes.

 Instructions

-Add in chicken and marinate for at least 3 hours, I usually put it together in the morning or at lunchtime. *or see tip above*
+- Add in chicken and marinate for at least 3 hours, I usually put it together the day before for loads of flavor,Β *or see meal prep tip above*

-Add chicken to quickly sear for a couple of minutes, then flip to do the same to the other side.
+- Add chicken to quickly sear for a few of minutes, then flip to do the same to the other side.

-Turn down temp to med-low, close your lid, and let cook gently until done (Meat will register 165 degrees)
+- Once grill lines appear on second side, turn down temp to med-low, close your lid, and let cook gently until done (Meat will register 165 degrees).

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!